ramanujprasad/Cockroach-Smasher-Game/README.md

 # Cockroach Smasher Game

-This is very simple game created using basics of HTML, JavaScript & CSS
+This is very simple game created using basics of HTML, jQuery & CSS

 ## Getting Started